 A day doesn’t go by that I don’t think of Jason.
-He and I connected online through this blog.
-Jason is a kind man with a good soul and it breaks my heart to think about what he is going through in Iran’s prison.
+It breaks my heart to think about what he is going through in Iran’s prison.
 I know he’s innocent of all accusations.
 I know that petitions don’t always work but if you have a minute please take the time to sign his petition.
 I just did.
 It’s the least we can do to help in any way we can to get him released.

 Golshifteh Farahani, a famous Iranian actress, who also played in Body of Lies with Leonardo DiCaprio and recently left Iran, has posed topless in an ad for Cesar Academy – roughly the French equivalent of the Academy Awards.